Skip to main content

 ASCORAD

-Legit.Health is the revolutionary Clinical Data and Communication tool for Next-generation dermatologists that triples the empowerment of patients.
-The technology speeds up the pathology reporting process and increases patients’ autonomy and control.
+Legit.Health is the revolutionary clinical data and communication tool for next-generation dermatologists that triples the reliability of outcome measures.
+The technology speeds up the pathology reporting process and increases patients' autonomy and control.

 Ease of use≈ 600 seconds≈ 420 seconds≈ 23 seconds